 Straight from the fear of loss I plunged into the fear of being lost.
 I couldn't stay long enough between them In the sweet little no man's land of my everlasting passing days.
 My hands are the hands of search and test, hands of hope, hands of gloom, always fumbling among papers on tables or in drawers, in closets and in my clothes which have seen their share of loss.
-With hands that search for what is already lost, I caress your face, and with hands afraid of loss I hold you close and like a blind man feel my way around vour eves. your mouth. wandering, wondering, wandering, wondering.
+With hands that search for what is already lost, I caress your face, and with hands afraid of loss I hold you close and like a blind man feel my way around your eyes. your mouth, wandering, wondering, wandering, wondering.
+Because hands afraid of loss are the only hands for love.
 Once I saw a violinist playing and I thought: